 Individuals receiving haemodialysis are highly sedentary (low physical activity levels) particularly on days when they receive their haemodialysis treatment.
-There are possible benefits and disadvantages to both programmes of intradialytic exercise or exercise/physical activity taking place outside of haemodialysis treatment (interdialytic).
-It is currently not clear whether one is superior to the other with regards to benefits for clinical and patient reported outcomes (including mortality cardiovascular, physical function and health-related quality of life) (17).
-However, increasing and maintaining exercise behaviour in the sedentary haemodialysis population is challenging, therefore to initially encourage an increase in levels of exercise and physical activity in general, supervised intradialytic exercise (alongside other lifestyle and behaviour change advice) may be preferable (i.e. supported environment, no extra burden on time, exercising with peers).
-This has been highlighted by its inclusion in the latest Renal Association Clinical Practice Guideline on Haemodialysis (18).
-Future trials may wish to directly compare the clinical, cost benefits and acceptability to participants of intradialytic and programmes of exercise taking place outside of haemodialysis directly.
+There are benefits and disadvantages to both programmes of intradialytic exercise or exercise/physical activity taking place outside of haemodialysis treatment (interdialytic).
+However, it is currently not clear whether one is superior to the other with regards to benefits for clinical and patient reported outcomes (including mortality cardiovascular, physical function and health-related quality of life).17 However, increasing and maintaining exercise behaviour in the sedentary haemodialysis population is challenging, therefore to initially encourage an increase in levels of exercise and physical activity in general, supervised intradialytic exercise (alongside other lifestyle and behaviour change advice) may be preferable (i.e. supported environment, no extra burden on time, exercising with peers).
+This has been highlighted by its inclusion in the latest Renal Association Clinical Practice Guideline on Haemodialysis.18 Future trials may wish to directly compare the clinical, cost benefits and acceptability to participants of intradialytic and programmes of exercise taking place outside of haemodialysis directly.

-A recent RCT in a 130 participants receiving prevalent haemodialysis has indicated that a six-month programme of 30 minutes moderate intensity (at an RPE of 12-14) intradialytic cycling was able to reduce left ventricular mass (between group reduction of -11.1g, P<0.001 for between group change) and improve other measures of cardiovascular health compared to a usual care control group (19).
-This is in agreement with the results of two smaller studies showing the benefits of single intradialytic cycling sessions on cardiovascular health (20,21).
-The six-month programme in the aforementioned RCT (19) was delivered and supervised by trained members of the research team and reported exercise programme adherence levels to be >70% (19).
-Furthermore, a cost analysis of this trial showed that the six-month programme of intradialytic cycling was cost-effective (which appeared to be driven by a reduction in hospitalisations) (22), this analysis included the costs (equipment and staff) associated with implementing the intervention.
-This may be important as a recent international survey of nephrologists reported that the leading barrier to implementation of exercise programmes at haemodialysis units was funding (23).
-The benefits of aerobic intradialytic cycling have been supported by a recent systematic review and meta-analyses indicating that intradialytic cycling solely, results in a significant improvement of 87.84 m in six-minute walk test performance and a non-significant improvement of 1.19 mL/kg/min in VO{2peak} (24).
-Further systematic reviews have confirmed this by showing that aerobic based intradialytic interventions (25, 26), and exercise interventions comprised of aerobic, resistance or combinations of these exercise modalities (25-29) results in improvements in the six-minute walk test and VO{2peak}.
-Improvements in VO{2peak} in this population may be of particular significance as it has been shown that values below 17.5 mL/min/kg are associated with increased mortality (30).
-However, currently there is no RCT data to indicate that intradialytic exercise can reduce the risk of mortality in the haemodialysis population.
+A recent RCT in 130 participants receiving prevalent haemodialysis has indicated that a six-month programme of 30 minutes moderate intensity (at an RPE of 12-14) intradialytic cycling was able to reduce left ventricular mass (between group reduction of -11.1g, P<0.001 for between group change) and improve other measures of cardiovascular health compared to a usual care control group.19 This is in agreement with the results of two smaller studies showing the benefits of single intradialytic cycling sessions on cardiovascular health.^{20,21} The six-month programme in the aforementioned RCT19 was delivered and supervised by trained members of the research team and reported exercise programme adherence levels to be >70%.19 Furthermore, a cost analysis of this trial showed that the six-month programme of intradialytic cycling was cost-effective (which appeared to be driven by a reduction in hospitalisations)22 - this analysis included the costs associated with implementing the intervention (equipment and staff).
+This may be important as a recent international survey of nephrologists reported that the leading barrier to implementation of exercise programmes at haemodialysis units was funding.23 The benefits of aerobic intradialytic cycling have been supported by a recent systematic review and meta-analysis indicating that solely intradialytic cycling results in a significant improvement of 87.84 m in six-minute walk test performance and a non-significant improvement of 1.19 mL/kg/min in VO{2peak}.24 Further systematic reviews have confirmed this by showing that aerobic based intradialytic interventions,^{25,26} and exercise interventions comprised of aerobic, resistance or combinations of these exercise modalities25-29 results in improvements in the six-minute walk test and \dot{VO}{2peak} .
+Improvements in VO{2peak} in this population may be of particular significance as it has been shown that values below 17.5 mL/min/kg are associated with increased mortality.30 However, currently there is no RCT data to indicate that intradialytic exercise can reduce the risk of mortality in the haemodialysis population.